Eight Mile-Wyoming area: Citizens Housing and Planning Council

 Like many other organizations the Citizens Housing and Planning Council (CHPC) developed plans for the Eight Mile-Wyoming area.
-In 1938 they started efforts by targeting the residential area with a detailed study of housing conditions in order to facilitate their major redevelopment proposal.
-In 1939, Marvel Daines, a white graduate student of sociology at the University of Michigan, began surveying the bleakest residences of the community.
+In 1938 they started their efforts by targeting the residential area with a detailed study of housing conditions in order to facilitate their major redevelopment proposal.
+In 1939, Marvel Daines, a White graduate student of sociology at the University of Michigan, began surveying the bleakest residences of the community.
 Daines produced a pamphlet published by the CHPC which was distributed to government officials, planners, and corporate leaders.
 The pamphlet showcased his interviews of Eight Mile residents about housing, employment opportunity, and living conditions.
-The report illustrated Daines asstonishment at the forced impoverishment of the residents and their dire conditions while showcasing admiration for their efforts.
-However, he also highlighted his concern for development of white communities because of their closeness to the slums.
+The report illustrated Daines' astonishment at the forced impoverishment of the residents and their dire conditions while showcasing admiration for their efforts.
+However, he also highlighted his concern for development of White communities because of their closeness to the slums.
 Therefore, Daines considered a myriad of proposals to alleviate these issues.
 He saw the construction of public housing unlikely because of the government's strong desire to clear Eight Mile as slums.
 He believed that a private-public project would effectively exacerbate rents and evict poor residents.
 Daines settled, in the CHPC report, on a proposal he saw as "seemed feasible from both the point of view of the Negro and his more fortunate white neighborhor in the adjacent areas."
-The proposal asserted that the land of existing black neighborhoods should be sold to white buyers who would develop and maintain the land at levels suitable for middle-class white homeowners.
+The proposal asserted that the land of existing Black neighborhoods should be sold to White buyers who would develop and maintain the land at levels suitable for middle-class White homeowners.
 The CHPC proposed a new community "in a comparable area ... close to an industrial center of employment ... where Negros have already settled, and garden space is available" would then be built.
-This effectively represented a government-subsidized expansion of black ghettos while designating Eight Mile for white settlement.
+This effectively represented a government-subsidized expansion of Black ghettos while designating Eight Mile for White settlement.

-City of Detroit's Plan
+City of Detroit's plan

 The city of Detroit also had plans for the redevelopment of Eight Mile.
 In 1941 the Mayor's Airport Committee sought its vacant lots as space for a new airport.
-Because the area was inhabited by impoverished African Americans the committee foresaw little objection and saw the commercial development as possible increases in tax money.
+Because the area was inhabited by impoverished African Americans, the committee foresaw little objection and saw the commercial development as possible increases in tax money.
 However, in 1942 they considered sites on Detroit's East Side, because of its proximity to the industrial belt, or undeveloped suburban area, because of its cheap land.
 In 1954 they reconsidered Eight Mile, but staunch opposition from community groups and middle-class developers shut down the proposal.